CarpenterD/python-useful/README.md

 ### Testimonials
 Here is a testimonial for the `useful` module.
-> This is a *very* useful and *irrefutably* legitimate.
+> This module is *very* useful and *irrefutably* legitimate.
 10/10 would use again! - A legitimate programmer